wolferobert3/ml-eat/README.md

 # ML-EAT Repository
-This is the code repository for the AIES'24 paper ***ML-EAT: A Multilevel Embedding Association Test  for Interpretable and Transparent Social Science***, available at [placeholder](placeholder).
+This is the code repository for the AIES'24 paper ***ML-EAT: A Multilevel Embedding Association Test  for Interpretable and Transparent Social Science***, available at [https://arxiv.org/pdf/2408.01966](https://arxiv.org/pdf/2408.01966).

 ### 1. Structure